 - We’ll monitor your tenancy to make sure you’re keeping to the terms.

-- A member of the housing team will visit you six weeks from when your tenancy started and again after nine months.
-These visits are a condition of your tenancy so it’s important you’re at home for them.
+- A member of the housing team will contact you six weeks from when your tenancy started and again after nine months.
+These contacts are a condition of your tenancy so it’s important you engage with them

 - If we get complaints that you (or visitors to your home) have been acting in an anti-social way, we’ll investigate these allegations.
 If we find the complaints are justified, we can extend your probationary tenancy by up to six months or end it altogether.